Fantasy Island

 Fantasy Island is an American fantasy drama television series created by Gene Levitt.
 It aired on ABC from 1977 to 1984.
-The series starred Ricardo Montalbán as the mysterious Mr. Roarke and Hervé Villechaize as his assistant, Tattoo.
-Guests were granted so-called "fantasies" on the island for a price.
+The series starred Ricardo Montalbán as the mysterious Mr. Roarke and, until the end of Season 6, Hervé Villechaize as his assistant, Tattoo.
+In each episode guests to the island are granted the realization of so-called "fantasies" — for a price.

 A one-season revival of the series aired in 1998, and a horror-themed prequel film was released on February 14, 2020.
-The same year, it was announced that a sequel of the series was being produced at Fox; it premiered on August 10, 2021.
+The same year, it was announced that a sequel of the series was being produced at Fox; it premiered on August 10, 2021 and was canceled in May 2023 after two seasons.

 Background

 Before it became a television series, Fantasy Island was introduced to viewers in 1977 and 1978 through two made-for-television films.
-Airing from 1978 to 1984, the original series starred Ricardo Montalbán as Mr. Roarke, the enigmatic overseer of a mysterious island somewhere near Devil's Island, French Guiana, in the Atlantic Ocean, where people from all walks of life could come and live out their fantasies—for a price.
+Airing from 1978 to 1984, the original series starred Ricardo Montalbán as Mr. Roarke, the enigmatic overseer of a mysterious island somewhere near Devil's Island, French Guiana, in the Atlantic Ocean, where people from all walks of life can come and live out their fantasies—for a price.

-Roarke is known for his white suit and cultured demeanor, and he was initially accompanied by an energetic sidekick, Tattoo, played by Hervé Villechaize.
-Tattoo ran up the main bell tower to ring the bell and shout "De plane!
-De plane!" to announce the arrival of a new set of guests at the beginning of each episode.
-This line, shown at the beginning of the series' credits, became a catchphrase because of Villechaize's spirited delivery and French accent.
-In later seasons, he arrives in his personal go-kart, sized for him, and recklessly drives to join Roarke for the visitor reception while the staff scramble out of his way.
-From 1981 to 1982, Wendy Schaal joined the cast as an assistant named Julie; in the season five story "The Case Against Mr. Roarke", Roarke says Julie is his goddaughter.
-The producers dismissed Villechaize from the series before the 1983–84 season, its last, and Tattoo was replaced by a more sedate butler type named Lawrence, played by Christopher Hewett, who presses an electronic button to ring the bell rather than climb the tower.
+Roarke is known for his white suit and cultured demeanor, and he was initially accompanied by an energetic midget sidekick, Tattoo, played by Hervé Villechaize.
+Tattoo runs up the main bell tower to ring the bell and shout "De plane!
+De plane!" to warn the staff of the arrival of new guests at the beginning of each episode.
+This line, shown at the beginning of the credits sequence, became a catchphrase because of Villechaize's characteristic enunciation.
+In later seasons, Tattoo arrives in a go-kart, sized for him, recklessly driving to join Roarke for the visitor reception while the staff scramble out of his way.
+From 1981 to 1982, Wendy Schaal joined the cast as an assistant named Julie; in the season five story "The Case Against Mr. Roarke", Roarke says that Julie is his goddaughter.
+The producers dismissed Villechaize from the series before the 1983–84 season, its last, and the Tattoo character was replaced by a more sedate butler type named Lawrence, played by Christopher Hewett, who presses an electronic button to ring the bell rather than climb up the tower.